eli64s/readme-ai/docs/README_EX_1.md

 ## 📍Overview

-README-AI is a project that aims to improve the quality of README files on GitHub.
-It does this by using machine learning to automatically generate high-quality READMEs for new projects,
+README-AI is a machine learning project that generates template-based README files for GitHub repositories.
+It automates the process of creating a README and reduces the time needed to write a README.

 ## 🔮 Feautres